 Please be careful and send us a message if you find any significant debris across a trail.

 Adopt a Trail

-The Kate Reed trails may be closed at the moment but when they reopen they will be in prime condition thanks to our "Adopt a Trail" volunteers.
-If you see the "Trail Maintenance in Progress" signs out on the trails please slow down and hi & thanks!
+The trails are in prime condition thanks to our "Adopt a Trail" volunteers.
+If you see the "Trail Maintenance in Progress" signs out on the trails please slow down and say hi & thanks!